 KavaLytics™ provides clients with a fast, affordable, accurate and validated quality assessment method for Kava using a state of the art handheld Near Infrared spectrometer, paired with a powerful, cloud-based artificial intelligence machine-learning platform that is intended to implement quality controls and traceability throughout the Kava value chain.
 Simply point the scanner at a bag of Kava powder and get instant lab quality results on any blue tooth enabled IOS device.
 Print, save, or email the analysis results on the spot, or create a label to apply to the product, complete with a QR code for quality control, traceability compliance and added value at each step of the value chain.

-- Determine if Kava is Noble or Non-Noble – 95%+
+- Determine if Kava is Beverage Grade or Non-Beverage Grade

-- Unpeeled stems or stem peelings or “Black Kasa”
+- Stump and stem peelings or "Black Kasa"

 - Spent kava or “Makas”